PieLabs/pie-docs/developing/controller.md

 #### Object: session

 This is the state of a users' response/interaction with the PIE.
-The PIE developer defines the structure of this object and uses it to store user responses or other data about the uers's interaction.
+The PIE developer defines the structure of this object and uses it to store user responses or other data about the user's interaction.

 ### Function: outcome(config, session, env)

-The outcome function provides a result of the users interaction with the PIE
+The outcome function provides a result of the user's interaction with the PIE

 The model for the `outcome` should be: